By Joe Azze

-In order for an athlete to take full advantage of their training and maximize their performance it is essential to become familiar with your Perceived Exertion.
-Whether you are coached or a self coached athlete and using a heart rate monitor, power meter or just keeping an eye on your pace, gaining experience & familiarity with Rating Perceived Exertion is an invaluable tool.
+For an athlete to take full advantage of their training and to maximize their performance, it is essential to become familiar with your Perceived Exertion.
+Whether you are coached or a self coached athlete that's using a heart rate monitor, power meter or keeping a keen eye on pace, gaining experience & familiarity with Rating Perceived Exertion is an invaluable tool.

 Rating Perceived Exertion (RPE) is the oldest and still one of the best indicators of intensity.
 It is simply a subjective measure or personal feeling to the current effort, intensity and fatigue one is feeling.
 It is a number that you place beside a particular effort, working set or overall workout.
 Common ranges to use are 1 - 10 and 6 - 20 (Borg Rating) to define perceived exertion.
-1 - 10 is the simplest of measures and is the scale we use, with 1 equaling very easy, 5 = hard and 10 being maximum effort.
+The scale 1 - 10 is the simplest of measures and is what we use, 1 equaling very easy, 5 = hard and 10 being maximum effort (see chart below).

-Using Heart Rate (HR) solely is not the most accurate way for gaging your effort, how your performing in a workout or determining one’s fitness level.
-For example, sometimes you can be feeling pretty strong and you will find it hard to get your HR up to the prescribed ranges, now this can mean that your not recovered enough for that particular workout or it can be a sign of improved fitness.
-You won’t truly know unless other measures are taking into consideration such as RPE, pace or the use of a power meter.
+Using Heart Rate (HR) solely is not the most accurate way for gaging effort, how your performing in a workout or determining one’s fitness level.
+For example, you can be feeling pretty strong but find it hard to get your HR up to the prescribed ranges for your intervals.
+This can mean that your not recovered enough for that particular workout or it can be a sign of improved fitness, in which you may take it as a sign that your just not up to the workout and shut things down way to early.
+You won’t know unless other measures are taking into consideration, such as RPE, pace or the use of a power meter.

 Cyclist have the benefit of using a powermeter to effectively determine where their current fitness is and how they are performing.
 “Simply put, the power meter allows you to quantitatively track your fitness changes, more easily define your weaknesses, and then refocus your training based on the those weaknesses”. - Allen & Coggan 2010.
-This is a much more precise indicator of the work being done and the current state of an athletes fitness level.
+This is a very precise indicator of the work being done and the current state of an athletes fitness.

-Rating Perceived exertion is the simplest and cheapest measure of intensity.
+Overall, rating perceived exertion is the simplest and cheapest measure of intensity.
 Your workouts will be more guided and the numbers you see on your training device will have more meaning.
-It will take a fair amount of practice to better place a number to your perceived exertion so during each training session begin by placing a number beside an effort or moment within your ride, run or swim.
-You can also establish an RPE for the overall workout.
-If your GPS or HR device were ever to fail, or your power meter dies during a race or training session, you want to be able to continue without hesitation by confidently moving forward using RPE.
+It will take a fair amount of practice to better place a number next your effort so during & after each training session, place a number for each effort or moment within your ride, run or swim.
+You can also establish an RPE for the overall workout but do so immediately after the workout because each minute or hour that goes by, that hard effort you just put in can easily be down graded to "that wasn't so bad".
+Lastly, If your GPS or HR device were ever to fail, or your power meter dies during a race or training session, you can now continue without hesitation by confidently moving forward using RPE.